What Can You Do with an Undergraduate Biology Degree?

 - Science writer

-Keep in mind that many of these jobs may require an advanced degree (not only an associate’s degree or bachelor’s degree, but also a master’s degree, doctoral degree, professional degree, or medical school degree).
-If you’re not interested in pursuing graduate school, you’ll need to investigate the requirements of each career path.
-For example, if you’re interested in public health and wondering, ‘What is a public health degree?’, understanding the requirements will help you to adequately pursue your career.
+Keep in mind that many of these jobs require an advanced degree (not only an associate's degree or bachelor's degree, but also a master's degree, doctoral degree, professional degree, or medical school degree).
+If you're not interested in pursuing graduate school, you'll need to investigate the requirements for each career path.
+For example, if you are interested in being a pharmacist, understanding the pharmacist education requirements will be essential.

 Lauren Ford works with North Central College’s marketing and communications office.
 An award-winning writer, she also runs her own communications firm, serving a variety of not-for-profit organizations across the United States.
 She earned her bachelor’s degree from Connecticut College and her master’s from the University of Chicago.